postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

  <img alt="View an API version" src="https://assets.postman.com/postman-docs/private-api-network-view-version-v9.jpg" width="500px"/>

-To watch the API and get notified about any changes, select **Watch**.
+To watch the API and get notified about any changes, select **Watch** in the upper right corner.
 To learn more about watch notifications, see [Watching an API](/docs/designing-and-developing-your-api/managing-apis/#watching-apis).

 ## Using the approval process workflow